xiulingzhang22/SSAC-MGI/README.md

 ## Experimental Results

-> SSAC-MGI outperforms multiple baselines in terms of lower task miss rate and reduced energy consumption.
+> SSAC-MGI outperforms multiple baselines in terms of lower task miss rate and reduced average energy consumption.
 > Visual results are available in the `plots/` directory.